-The BSN program prepares students with a blend of course work, skills practice, simulation, and clinical experience.
-Students learn foundational skills and theories in class.
+The BSN program prepares you with a blend of course work, skills practice, simulation, and clinical experience.
+You will learn foundational skills and theories in class.
 Critical thinking and nursing skills are developed in the practice lab working with preceptors in a safe, controlled environment.
-Simulation – either using high fidelity manikins or staged with real people – allow students to apply the skills and nursing theories while working on communication, teamwork, and making sound clinical decisions.
-In addition to countless hours in the practice and simulation lab, students log more than 950 hours in clinical settings outside the college preparing them for successful nursing practice.
+Simulation – either using high fidelity manikins or staged with real people – allows you to apply the skills and nursing theories while working on communication, teamwork, and making sound clinical decisions.
+In addition to countless hours in the practice and simulation lab, you will log more than 950 hours in clinical settings outside the college preparing you for successful nursing practice.

 Before applying to the College of Nursing, students must have junior standing and have completed nursing prerequisites and general university requirements (UCORE) at Eastern Washington University, Whitworth University, Washington State University, or any institution offering equivalent courses.
 Visit our Application & Admission page to learn about other pre-application requirements and the admission process, or contact a BSN pre-nursing advisor.